-A. Natural Sciences and Quantitative Reasoning
+A. Physical and Biological Sciences and Quantitative Reasoning

-- Natural Sciences - Natural Sciences use the scientific process to study nature and represent an approach to the study of the universe and its natural laws and phenomena.
+- Physical and Biological Sciences - (CSU Physical and Biological Sciences, Area 5A, 5B, 5C) - Physical and Biological Sciences use the scientific process to study nature and represent an approach to the study of the universe and its natural laws and phenomena.
 Students achieve basic scientific literacy and thereby understand the scientific process including the value of observation, hypothesis testing, and experiments in the advance of science.
-Thus students require a general understanding of fundamental concepts and knowledge accumulated by the natural sciences.
-From that understanding, students develop an ability to reason about and follow new developments in the natural sciences, and to think in a scientifically informed manner about social and political issues that involve science and technology.

-• Goals for GE Courses in the Natural Sciences
+Thus students require a general understanding of fundamental concepts and knowledge accumulated by the Physical and Biological Sciences.
+From that understanding, students develop an ability to reason about and follow new developments in the Physical and Biological Sciences, and to think in a scientifically informed manner about social and political issues that involve science and technology.Goals for GE Courses in the